 The framing of the American Revolution through the eyes of Native Americans has always been plagued with bias and misinformation.
 For historians and students, much of this is no fault of their own.
 Tribal groups rarely wrote anything down or kept records, and events are often depicted markedly one-sided by European narrators.
 What we can determine about the relationships between the various native groups who sided with either the British or the Americans are often told through Western texts and interpretations.
-Because of this, we’ve been left with a very narrow perception in many respects to how and why specific Native American tribes sided with their white counterparts.
-Reasons for these alliances varied, some of which were decided by looking to the past, while others were made looking decidedly to the future.
-Let us go through a brief tutorial of the peoples and events that shaped these alliances, and how American independence reshaped them in the first decades after the war.
+Because of this, we’ve been left with a very narrow perception in many respects as to how and why specific Native American tribes sided with their white counterparts.
+Reasons for these alliances varied, some of which were decided by looking to the past, while others were made looking to the future.

 When we look at the historical record and read the various accounts of how different groups chose the alliances they did, we are often left with portraits of people whose interests were wildly different.
-Even among the several nations of Native Americans, decisions on who to fight with or for could vary on regional interests and those of their neighboring native groups.
-The same can be said from both the British and American points of view.
-As the war progressed, both sides viewed the several groups of Native American tribes along the western borders and territories with a mixture of revere, opportunity, and fear.
-All are best explained through the eyes of military planners and governmental authorities who sought alliances that would aid and further their causes; the British in repelling the insurrection and recalling western-minded settlers who had broken past treaties, and the Americans who sought alliances to promote a continental autonomy from European control.
-From these viewpoints, we can see how the British had the advantage in persuasion.
+Even among the several nations of Native Americans, decisions on who to fight with or for often hinged on regional interests and those of their neighboring native groups.
+The same can be said from both the British and American perspectives.
+As the war progressed, both sides viewed the several groups of Native American tribes along the western borders and territories with a mixture of respect, opportunity, and fear.
+All are best explained through the eyes of military planners and governmental authorities who sought alliances that would further their causes: the British in repelling the insurrection and recalling western-minded settlers who had broken past treaties, and the Americans who sought alliances to promote a continental autonomy from European control.
+From these viewpoints, we can see the appeal of the British.

-In many ways, the outcome of the American Revolution proved to be a double-blow to the various Native American groups and nations east of the Mississippi River.
-Many had sided with the British in the hopes that their alliance would allow for a continued autonomy post-American defeat.
-With an American victory, however, the British largely abandoned any commitments made to their allies.
+In many ways, the outcome of the American Revolution proved to be a double blow to the various Native American groups and nations east of the Mississippi River.
+Many had sided with the British.
+The American victory caused, however, the British to largely abandon any commitments made to their allies.
 Without British protection and disillusioned by how their alliance crumbled diplomatically, many Native Americans were subjected to immediate encroachment from western-minded Americans who held little sympathy for natives who had fought against them during the war.
 Those who did not fight back chose to seek legal treaties with the American government.
-Some progress was met, and there were moments of real promise that treaties respecting Native claims to land and respect for territories would be respected.
+Some progress was made, and there were moments of real promise that treaties respecting Native claims would be upheld.
 However, there is just as much evidence to suggest such treaties would have been impossible to enforce without an armed American presence.
-And it just was not politically possible for an American standing army to forcibly throw off citizens moving west.

 The unique blend of cultures that walked the streets of the city of Philadelphia, the nation’s capital during the 1790s, brought Native Americans within contact of the young country’s leadership.
 Pennsylvania’s Lenni Lenape people had always been visible in the colony, and many remained to be seen within the new United States.
 President George Washington did meet with chiefs and tribal elders on several occasions, all who looked upon Washington to honor the agreements and treaties that had been made.
-For his part, Washington, as he tended to do, strove for a neutral stance that tried to balance the opposing sides of American Indian land claims, and that of the land claims of emerging American enterprises.
-Washington, himself, was the owner of lands in present-day West Virginia—then still deeply inhabited in parts by the Cherokee—and it was impossible for him to assert confidence in a peaceful solution.
+For his part, Washington strove for a neutral stance that tried to balance the opposing sides of American Indian land claims, and that of the land claims of emerging American enterprises.
+Washington himself was the owner of lands in present-day West Virginia—then still deeply inhabited in parts by the Cherokee—and it was impossible for him to assert confidence in a peaceful solution.
 Ultimately, the Washington administration was faced with several conflicts in the Ohio territory.
 The rural southern territories had not been sought out by white settlers, yet; the Creek and Cherokee nations inhabited the areas that would become Georgia, Alabama, Mississippi, and western North and South Carolina.
 In 1791, Maj.
-Gen. Arthur St. Clair’s entire American division was wiped out by native warriors in modern-day Illinois.
+Gen. Arthur St. Clair’s entire American division was wiped out by native warriors in modern-day Ohio.
 Embarrassed, the president replaced St. Clair with Maj.
-Gen. “Mad” Anthony Wayne, whose war campaign culminated in the 1794 Battle of Fallen Timbers, largely acknowledged as the ‘last stand’ of Native warriors from preventing American settlers pushing west to the Mississippi River.
-With the final years of conflict giving way to American victories, land speculation, and claims to new territory expanded with little concern for who it might have displaced.
+Gen. “Mad” Anthony Wayne, whose campaign culminated in the 1794 Battle of Fallen Timbers, largely acknowledged as the "last stand" of Native warriors from preventing American settlers pushing west to the Mississippi River and north beyond the Ohio River.
+With the final years of conflict giving way to American victories, land speculation, and claims to new territory expanded with little concern for who it might displace.